 If anything went wrong, there would not be any money for repair.
 There was just enough for the 1200 mile trip.
 This was the big test of the proposed hypothesis.
-If I were actually able to complete the journey under the ludicrous circumstances and get this vehicle to the mid-Sacramento Valley of No. Calif. without serious mishap, breakdown, or collision, it would be quite evident to me that I had been given assistance from Higher Levels of Existence, meta-physically speaking.
+If I were actually able to complete the journey under the ludicrous circumstances and get this vehicle to the Mid-Sacramento Valley of Northern California without serious mishap, breakdown, or collision, it would be quite evident to me that I had been given assistance from Higher Levels of Existence, meta-physically speaking.

 There would be no more room in the ruminations for doubt, what little there remained.
 A minor "miracle" would have occurred to the Newtonian, reductionist way of thinking.
 The decision congealed overnight.
 The back was, once again, against a towering wall, and desperation governed the circumstance.
 Excessive heat, sun, and lack of shade were proving intolerable.
 The monsoons were coming.
 The money was running out, and my seriously handicapped vehicle faced 1200 miles of desert, mountain grades, and a sizzling Central Valley of California.